The Most Iconic Marilyn Monroe Nude Photos

 As much as the audiences loved the popular role of a “dumb blonde”, Marilyn Monroe actually hated it.
 She tried desperately to distance herself from the stereotype that was pushed onto her.
 And why wouldn’t she when there was so much more to her character than what the movie roles portrayed.
 Examining the superstar’s private collection of personal belongings, memorabilia and other miscellaneous trinkets, one cannot but stop for a second and reconsider the image most of us have in our minds of Marilyn Monroe.
 Did you know that she was a voracious reader?
 Or that she wrote her own poetry?
 Or that the “dumb blonde” was, in fact, intellectually gifted, very well-informed about the issues of the world around her, and so much invested in the written word that she went through great pains to be photographed reading or at least holding a book, all because of her deep love of literature?
 Furthermore, Monroe was taking literature and history night classes at UCLA in between her shootings.

 Recently, rare photographic color slides were discovered, belonging to Louis Larue who passed away earlier this year.
 A portion of these slides were taken during his time as an Army pilot in the 3rd Infantry Division in Korea, back in 1954.
 Among various militaristic and personal events captured, our little blonde minx popped up in several of the slides.
-Marilyn Monroe visited the troops during a Korean USO tour and the images reveal more than just the entertainment aspect, they show the approachable, down to earth and friendly superstar who can be seen joking around with the soldiers, riding alongside of them in cars and enjoying coffee together with the troops.
+Marilyn Monroe visited the troops during a Korean USO tour and the images reveal more than just the entertainment aspect, they show the approachable, down to earth and friendly superstar who can be seen joking around with the soldiers, riding alongside them in cars and enjoying coffee together with the troops.
 The famous actress did perform 10 shows in just 4 days during the Korean tour, but in between the sets, she made a genuine connection with the troops and did not act as a diva.

 To this day, the mere mention of her name makes the sparks fly and heads turn, which is why it should come as no surprise that Marilyn Monroe photographs attract wide audiences and the highest bids in exhibitions and auctions.
 Her beauty, style and charisma were not a fad nor a trend, they were everlasting and true, remaining as an inspiration for the generations to come.
-But ultimately, all of that was just one of the sides of this multifaceted superstar, one that was pushed upon the public, and one that was allowed to be seen.
+But ultimately, all that was just one side of this multifaceted superstar, one that was pushed upon the public, and one that was allowed to be seen.
 Marilyn!
 The New Musical is soon to open at Paris, Las Vegas, and this original musical is set to explore the ultimate story behind the human condition, with the director’s focus on the dichotomy between Norma Jean and Marilyn.

 Written at the height of her fame but not published until over a decade after her death, this autobiography of actress and sex symbol Marilyn Monroe (1926-1962) poignantly recounts her childhood as an unwanted orphan, her early adolescence, her rise in the film industry from bit player to celebrity, and her marriage to Joe DiMaggio.
 In this intimate account of a very public life, she tells of her first (non-consensual) sexual experience, her romance with the Yankee Clipper, and her prescient vision of herself as “the kind of girl they found dead in the hall bedroom with an empty bottle of sleeping pills in her hand.”